dacaher/pixijs-ts-boilerplate/README.md

 Another boilerplate to speed up project setup for developing typescript apps with PixiJS.
 Ready to compile code for dev and production env.
-Provides a helper class (PixiAppWrapper) to manage resizing (full size, keeping aspect ratio or no resize at all), alignment of the stage within the canvas view, toggle [fullscreen](https://github.com/sindresorhus/screenfull.js/), display some media info and a [fps-meter](https://github.com/darsain/fpsmeter).
+Provides a helper class (PixiAppWrapper) to manage resizing (full size, keeping aspect ratio or no resize at all), device orientation, alignment of the stage within the canvas view, toggle [fullscreen](https://github.com/sindresorhus/screenfull.js/), display some media info and a [fps-meter](https://github.com/darsain/fpsmeter), and some classes to assist with assets loading.

 Versions:
 - [Typescript](https://www.typescriptlang.org/) 2.7.1